MrVaughan/Defcon2016GSMData/README.md

 # Defcon 2016 GSM Data
 ##WORKING DRAFT
 All GSM data I collected while in Vegas at Defcon 2016.
-As a correction it was pointed out to me that the network I was connected to was GSM (AT&T) not CDMA .
-Originally I thought the phone I had was CDMA only which is why I said it was CDMA but in reality all the data is GSM.

 ##Overview
 I was in Las Vegas from July 31st to August 7th 2016.
 During that time I spent 4 nights before Defcon in the Augustus Tower at Ceasars Palace (it was nice) and the following 3 nights at the Paris Hotel.
-Throughout the week I spent a lot of time walking around all areas of vegas while collecting GSM cell tower data using Android IMSI Catcher Detector (AIMSICD) App. https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector/wiki
+Throughout the week I spent a lot of time walking around all areas of vegas while collecting GSM cell tower data using Android IMSI Catcher Detector (AIMSICD) App [https://github.com/CellularPrivacy/Android-IMSI-Catcher-Detector/wiki].
+This document contains some of my observations.

 ##Disclaimer
 Admitadely this was a small experiment to test my curiousity and attempt to get meaningfull data to confirm or deny the hostility of the cellular networks during Defcon.
 Although I have done a lot of mobile application assessments and reverse engineered many mobile technologies this is my first foray into GSM, FEM2Cells, IMSI Catchers, and Stingrays.
 There are definitely more experts in this field and people who know way more then me.
 There may even be reasonable explinations for some of the abnormal behaivor observed.
 I wanted to get the data out quickly so that more eyes could get on it and we could draw attention to the issues.
 I will gladly retract or refine any observations/findings as needed, for the momment all observations should be considered preliminary.

+##Conclusions
+Ultimately, unless I physically located a IMSI-Catcher device by walking around and pin-pointing the excate location of such a device, attribution and confirmation of any of these devices is very difficult.
+This also speaks to the dangerous nature of the use of these devices in the world.
+Currently they are very difficult to detect and easy for unsuspecting cell phone users to get caught up in them.
+Based on the data collected, opensource data available through opencellid.org, and observed behaivor while in Las Vegas for Defcon it is highly probably that there were at least a few malicious devices in the area, but to prove conclusively their existance, or to say how many would be quite difficult.

 ##OpenCellID
 As I continue to learn and understand the data, I've begun looking up the observed towers and Las Vegas region in OpenCellID.org I've already identified a number of GSM devices not already known to OpeCellID.
 One observation however is that many of the towers in my post defcon data set were already known to OpenCellID.
 In some locations around Las Vegas (including Paris and Bally's) there are many redundent GSM devices to continue to provide service for high traffic areas.